Take the Coastal Pacific to the picturesque town of Kaikoura, where mountains meet the sea and wildlife outnumbers the locals!

 What about an activity that is light on the purse strings?
 Take a walk along the Kaikōura Peninsula.
 The Kaikōura Peninsula Walkway is a community project, shared among some local businesses.
 The Walkway is an easily accessible loop, with spectacular views in all directions.
 The whole walk should take you about 3 hours (11.7kms), with enough time to sit back and enjoy the scenery.

-Ride the Coastal Pacific, a Great Journey of New Zealand
+Hop onboard the Coastal Pacific train, a Great Journey of New Zealand

 The Coastal Pacific train between Christchurch and Picton shows the best of the East Coast.
 Sit back and relax along 98km of stunning coastline and see sights only captured by train.